OCPP: What You Need To Know

 What is OCPP?

-The Open Charge Point Protocol is a standardized way for a charger to talk to your back office or charge point management system.
+The Open Charge Point Protocol (OCPP) is a standardised way for a charger to talk to your back office or charge point management system.
 It has multiple modules — meaning different types of functionality — and different versions.

-Åsmund Møll Frengstad, COO of CURRENT Eco says: “OCPP is a bit like English.
+Åsmund Møll Frengstad, COO of CURRENT Eco explains it like this: “OCPP is a bit like English.
 Lots of people claim to speak it, but it sounds very different.
 You have different dialects in the UK and Australia and New Zealand and America – it’s all English but it's different.
 OCPP ensures we can all understand one another.

 “Making sure that everybody is speaking the language properly simplifies everything because the main purpose of this protocol is to support the rollout of EVs.
 If the central system can communicate with all the different charges in the same way, it's much simpler.”